britchin/project_one/README.md

   - Shockingly enough, we found an insignificant difference in how User's rate the same gaming apps across the two platforms!
 Although there was no correlation between the price and rating of the app in the Google Play Store, does this mean that User's using the Apple App Store are more likely to rate a game higher than User's in the Google Play Store?

 ![Average Gaming App Rating](https://github.com/britchin/project_one/blob/main/Resources/Average%20Rating.png)

+# Observations
+Gaming apps are not more likely to be "successful" on a Google platform or on Apple's platform or vice versa.
+According to the average rating, gaming apps as a whole a rated quite similarly.
+Gaming apps are more likely to be reviewed in the Google Play Store vs the Apple App Store.
+And sadly in some cases of pay to play gaming apps, Users are going to be more likely to pay more for a gaming app in the Apple App Store than they would in the Google Play Store.